antony-jr/spirit/website/docs/Introduction.md

 legacy software.

 Spirit is built from the ground up using Qt5 Framework and C++, uses rust for it's auxilary tools and helper applications.
-Spirit is the first application with some support for Wayland and aims to support more Wayland based Desktop environments in Linux.
 Spirit is also cross-platform and can run in all the major platforms with no issues.

 ## Getting Started